White Knights of the Ku Klux Klan: Murder of Medgar Evers

+1980s to Present Day

 The Ku Klux Klan's activity in Mississippi, and specifically, the activity of the White Knights of the Ku Klux Klan, did not stop after the Civil Rights Movement.
 In 2017, six different Klan organizations were publicly identified in Mississippi, and three of them were identified as White Knights organizations.

 In 1989, The White Knights of Mississippi attempted to go national by appointing professional wrestler Johnny Lee Clary, whose stage name was "Johnny Angel", to succeed the retiring Samuel Bowers as its new Imperial Wizard.
 Clary appeared on many talk shows, including The Oprah Winfrey Show and The Morton Downey Jr. Show, in an effort to build a new, modern image for the Ku Klux Klan.
 It was thought that Clary could build membership in the Klan due to his celebrity status as a professional wrestler.

 Clary tried to unify the various chapters of the Klan by holding a meeting in the birthplace of the Ku Klux Klan, Pulaski, Tennessee, only to see it fall apart because of infighting which occurred when the Klan's various chapters came together.
 Clary's girlfriend was revealed to be an F.B.I. informant, which resulted in distrust of Clary among members of the different Klan chapters.
 Clary resigned from the Klan and later, he became a born-again Christian and a civil rights activist.

 With the conviction of Killen in 2005, an earlier chapter in the history of the White Knights of Mississippi came to a close.
 Price died in 2001; Wayne Roberts is also deceased.